Top 10 Special Needs Beds (and How to Pay for Them)

 KayserBetten Beds come in a variety of sizes and styles that allow you to choose a setup perfect for your child.
 You can have a raised mattress for transfers, lift accessibility, a hi-lo articulated mattress or a frame that raises to the best height for the caregiver.
 KayserBetten Bed frames are made of solid natural beach wood, but can also come equipped with fully padded interior walls.

 Are you looking for a bed or a sensory-friendly sleep pod?
 If the latter is on your list then ZPods may be for you.
 Honestly, if I were a kid I would love a ZPod.
 They totally have the cool factor!
 Similar to Cubby Beds, ZPods are smart beds with multiple built in tech features like LED circadian lighting, temperature control, carbon air filters (which is great for kids with allergies) and even an HD smart TV.
 The single bunk comes with an extra bed above the pod or you can get a double pod with two pods stacked on top of eachother!

 The ZPod bed door does not lock and it really isn’t designed for kids with complicated medical concerns.
 For example, it’s not lift accessible and while the interior plastic is fairly soft it isn’t fully padded.
+Their Gen 2 beds are made with lighter plastic and the sliding door can now be removed entirely.
+They’ve also added bluetooth speakers!
 ZPods can be customized with holes for IV lines, but unfortunately is not generally covered by insurance, although they do offer many finance options on their site!